Dogue de Bordeaux vs Dogo Argentino: Complete Comparison (2026)

 Health and Lifespan Comparison

 Dogue de Bordeaux has a typical lifespan of 5-8 years, while Dogo Argentino lives approximately 9-15 years.
 Health profiles differ significantly between these dogs.
-Dogue de Bordeaux is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-Dogo Argentino faces its own health challenges including Orthopedic Conditions, Eye Conditions, Other Concerns.
+Dogue de Bordeaux is predisposed to hip and joint concerns along with other health conditions common in this breed, with associated veterinary costs for monitoring and treatment.
+Dogo Argentino faces its own health challenges including joint and skeletal conditions, Eye Conditions, Other Concerns.
 Dogue de Bordeaux has 2 documented predispositions compared to 3 for Dogo Argentino, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health